-Transform how you think about printmaking as you experiment with 19th century photographic processes!
+Guided by Brenton Hamilton, transform how you think about printmaking as you experiment with 19th century photographic processes!

 This is a weeklong investigation and introduction to the 19th C. historic process.
-You will learn about and practice: The Cyanotype, Salted paper, Albumen, Gum Bichromate and POP process.
-It’s a hands-on learning week to actually make prints from fine digital negatives.
-The negatives will be made in house for you from your digital files in our lab.
-Topics will include: chemistry, paper treatments and preparation, toners and working on understanding exposure.
+You will learn about and practice: The Cyanotype, Salted paper, Albumen, Gum Bichromate, and POP process.
+It’s a hands-on learning week to make prints from fine digital negatives.
+The negatives will be made in-house for you from your digital files in our lab.
+Topics will include chemistry, paper treatments and preparation, toners, and working on understanding exposure.

-Many materials will be provided to allow you to make work during your stay.

-A short materials list will be provided for you to bring to Maine.
+Many materials will be provided to allow you to make work during your stay and a short materials list will be provided for you to bring to Maine.

-Past student work (clockwise): Kerry Michaels (x2), Robyn Mackay, Pat Bock, Sasha Laurita, Isabelle deBlois, Jeannine Mullan, Rick Allred
+Clockwise: Kerry Michaels (x2), Robyn Mackay, Pat Bock, Sasha Laurita, Isabelle deBlois, Jeannine Mullan, Rick Allred

 Instructor: Brenton Hamilton

 Brenton holds his MFA in photography from the Savannah College of Art & Design.
-His teaching specialties include, B&W Craft, Historic Processes, and the History of Photography at MMC.
-Brenton is an enthusiastic workshop leader exhibiting special care and interest in the teaching process and for his students.
+His teaching specialties include, B&W Craft, Historic Processes, and the History of Photography.
+Brenton is an enthusiastic workshop leader exhibiting special care and interest in the teaching process and experience for his students.